Examination Results 2019

 Our Primary Phase continues to go from strength to strength, with 2019 being another year of excellent results.
-From EYFS through to KS2, the results show our Primary Phase continues to perform very well compared to the national picture.
+From EYFS through to KS2, the results showed our Primary Phase continues to perform very well compared to the national picture.

-This year was our first year for external KS2 outcomes – our results were superb and we are very pleased with how our KS2 students have performed.
+2019 was our first year for external KS2 outcomes – our results were superb and we are very pleased with how our KS2 students performed.
 As you can see below, the percentage of our students achieving the expected standard in Reading, Writing, Maths and GPS far exceeded the national picture.
 Across Reading, Writing and Maths, our progress scores were all positive, meaning our students did better with us than students of the same starting point from KS1 nationally.

-Progress 8 is based on students’ progress across eight subjects:
+Progress 8 is based on students’ progress across eight subjects

 Three from Science, Computer Science, Geography, History and Modern Foreign Languages;

 Three from a list of eligible subjects, some of which are academic, others vocational.

 Students’ progress is measured against their scores in English and Maths in the KS2 tests.
 Students are given a target based on these results, predicting their GCSE Grades.
 If students attain these targeted grades, they score 0.
 A plus score therefore indicates that a student performed better than could be expected, whereas a minus score indicates a student performed less well than could be expected.
 The school’s Progress 8 is an average of these scores.
 Our progress 8 score means students did more than a third of a grade better at Sydney Russell, compared to students of the same starting point at KS2 nationally.
 This means our students’ progress far exceeded that of similar students nationally.